aktfrikshun/gifthealth/README.md

 3. **Report Filtering**: Only patients with at least one created prescription appear in the report, even if they have other events for non-created prescriptions.

 4. **Sorting**: Patients are sorted alphabetically by name for consistent output ordering.

+5. **Relationship Integrity**: Prescriptions maintain a bidirectional relationship with patients, ensuring data consistency throughout the system.

 ## Example